Frequently Asked Questions

 Your home will be built in a local municipality or city that has its own requirements for architectural and engineering stamps.
 Some areas require a locally licensed (state or county) architect or engineer's stamp to get permits.
 We do not provide stamps, however, we may be able to put you in contact with an engineer in your area.
 Please inquire for more information.

-We recommend that all of our house plans be reviewed and/or have supplemented drawings supplied by a licensed engineer in order to determine and verify the particular loads for your area and your specific property.
-Soil properties, varying grades, flood zones, earthquake zones, etc. can play a factor in whether or not adjustments to the foundation and structural elements should be made.
-Our house plans that are elevated on piers or pilings will require supplemental drawings by a structural engineer and oftentimes will require a stamp by your local permitting department.
+We recommend that all of our house plans be reviewed and/or have supplemental drawings supplied by a licensed engineer in order to determine and verify the particular loads for your area and your specific property.
+Soil properties, varying grades, flood zones, earthquake zones, etc., can play a factor in whether or not adjustments to the foundation and structural elements should be made.
+Our house plans that are elevated on piers or pilings will require supplemental drawings by a structural engineer and, oftentimes, will require a stamp by your local permitting department.